 People with diabetes no longer have to manage it alone.
-Grant Regional Health Center is pleased to announce a new self-care program specifically designed for people with diabetes.
+Grant Regional Health Center has a self-care program specifically designed for people with diabetes.
 Grant Regional recognizes that helping people stay healthy prevents, slows or decreases the serious complications of diabetes.

 The program is designed to help people learn about diabetes, make lifestyle changes, control symptoms and, best of all, avoid life-threatening complications.

 Diabetes is a chronic disease.
 People live with this condition every day, and treatment relies heavily on the person diagnosed.
 This offers great freedom but also considerable responsibility for anyone with this condition.
-The people living with diabetes can use Grant Regional's new program as a helpful resource for controlling symptoms, preventing complications and managing their condition.
+People living with diabetes can use Grant Regional's program as a helpful resource for controlling symptoms, preventing complications and managing their condition.

-A certified diabetes educator (CDE) is typically a registered nurse or dietitian who has chosen to focus on diabetes education.
-There are only 10,000 CDEs in the United States.
+A certified diabetes care and education specialist (CDCES) is typically a registered nurse or dietitian who has chosen to focus on diabetes education.
+There are only 10,000 CDCESs in the United States.
 Earning this certification requires having considerable experience in patient education and passing an examination that leads to a solid foundation for educating people with diabetes.
-CDEs provide comprehensive diabetes education and instruction to inpatients and outpatients, as well as their families and loved ones.
+CDCESs provide comprehensive diabetes education and instruction to inpatients and outpatients, as well as their families and loved ones.
 Tracy Roesch, RD is the diabetes educator for Grant Regional.

 Grant Regional considers a self-management program an essential component of diabetes treatment.
-Our CDEs help people fit diabetes into their lives—not letting their lives be run by diabetes.
-They teach people how to monitor blood sugar levels at home, protect their feet, take medications safely, plan proper meals, and fit exercise into a busy lifestyle while making it fun and enjoyable.
+Our CDCES helps people fit diabetes into their lives—not letting their lives be run by diabetes.
+They teach people how to monitor blood sugar levels at home, protect their feet, take medications safely, plan proper meals and fit exercise into a busy lifestyle while making it fun and enjoyable.